Steam Boilers

 Types of Steam Boilers

-Steam boilers are classified by design, fuel type, and intended use.
+Steam heating systems are classified by design, fuel type, and intended use.
 Here are the most common types:

 Fire-Tube Steam Boilers